 Meet the opposition | Luton Town

-As Swansea City and Luton Town get ready to lock horns in the Championship, we take a closer look at the history, form, and key men of the Hatters.
+As Swansea City prepare to take on Luton Town at Kenilworth Road on Saturday, we take a closer look at the Hatters.

 What’s their story?

-Luton Town are currently contesting their third successive season in the Championship.
+Luton Town are currently contesting their fourth successive season in the Championship.

 They’ve been at Kenilworth Road since 1905, having been founded 10 years earlier, while their biggest piece of silverware came via the League Cup in 1988.